|

 tribes.
 It also provided a valuable food source for the members of

-the Lewis and Clark expedition (1804-1806)." (ref.
-Camassia
+the Lewis and Clark expedition (1804-1806)."

-- quercetor'um: of oak woods (ref.
-Ribes
+- quercetor'um: of oak woods.

-- quercin'us: relating to oaks
+- quercin'us: relating to oaks.

 - Quer'cus: the classical Latin name for the

-- quick'ii: after Clarence Roy Quick (1902-1987), plant ecologist who
+- quick'ii: named for Clarence Roy Quick (1902-1987), a plant ecologist who

 worked for the U.S. Department of Agriculture.
 He was a forest ecologist

-for the U.S. Forest Service and a plant pathologist and consultant
+for the US Forest Service and a plant pathologist and consultant

 for the Pacific Southwest Forest and Range Experimental Station.
 Some